 We got to talking about the difficulties of getting enough sales for the brand because it was more expensive but not a designer brand.

 I knew exactly what she meant.
 My mom instilled the idea of buying fewer pieces at higher quality years ago.
 It’s why I continue to wear the same pieces year and year – and the clothing hasn’t fallen apart!

 While I’ve long supported buying fewer items of higher quality, that hasn’t meant I’ve limited my buying (until the last year or so).
-Now that I’ve really pared down my closet; sold and donated undergarments, shoes, and outerwear; and worked to buy primarily from sustainable clothing brands, I’ve been able to buy quality clothing without qualms.
+Now that I’ve really pared down my closet; sold and donated undergarments, shoes, and outerwear; recycling clothing items that might not have any life; and worked to buy primarily from sustainable clothing brands, I’ve been able to buy quality clothing without qualms.

 It’s also been wonderful to always have something to wear.
 Rarely do I go searching in my closet for something to wear.
 I know what’s in there and what will work best for my day.
 It’s so different to think that fewer options gives you more choices, but it’s absolutely the case.

 When I bought this Rag & Bone crossbody bag last summer at the Nordstrom Anniversary Sale, I did have a debate about whether it was the right decision.
 I’d hoped to find a stylish bag that would work with my baby boy mom life and this seemed the right piece.

 I’ve now been using this purse day in and day out for six months and know it was the right decision.
 I can throw it over my head, pick up C (or hold his hand nowadays), grab whatever needs to be grabbed and get us out the door!